yaroslavoliinyk/DroneBatteries/README.md

 - `POST /assembly` - Assemble product
 - `POST /sales` - Create sale

-## 🔧 Development

-### Backend Development

-- The backend uses FastAPI with automatic API documentation
-- Database operations use Motor (async MongoDB driver)
-- CORS is configured for frontend communication

-### Frontend Development

-- Built with React 18 and Vite for fast development
-- Styled with Tailwind CSS
-- Uses Lucide React for icons
-- Responsive design for mobile and desktop

 ## 📝 Usage

 1. **Setup Parts**: Start by adding part classes and types